The Girl at the Lion d'Or: Plot introduction

-An unsigned prologue introduces the reader to 1930s France and sets-up the fiction that the novel tells the true story behind an actual newspaper report of the time.
-This is imagined as being a passionate adulterous love-affair between the book's two central characters with the nation's unstable political scene as its backdrop.
-The politics are rendered to us through the characters' every day conversation- they rely on newspapers for information- which means that the history lesson aspect of the book arises organically in the narrative.
+An unsigned prologue introduces the reader to 1930s France and sets up the fiction that the novel tells the true story behind an actual newspaper report of the time.
+This is imagined as being a passionate adulterous love affair between the book's two central characters with the nation's unstable political scene as its backdrop.
+The politics are rendered to us through the characters' everyday conversation.
+They rely on newspapers for information, which means that the history lesson aspect of the book arises organically in the narrative.

 Written in the third person using a conventional omniscient narrator, the novel airs the internal motivations and viewpoints of various characters.
 The narrative tone is at times ironic; the author uses unfussy language to tell the story with economy.
 The vast majority of the scenes in the novel are set indoors, which gives it a domestic and claustrophobic feel.
 There are no descriptions of physical violence, but there is trauma and angst.
-The character of Mattlin is a truly vicious villain, while the mood is down-beat -- in fact, mock-Gothic in the Poe-inspired sub-plot involving the renovation of the Manor House.
+The character of Mattlin is a truly vicious villain, while the mood is down-beat; in fact, it is mock Gothic in the Poe-inspired sub-plot involving the renovation of the Manor House.

 The book is shot through with mordant wit, but there are also lighter moments of tenderness and near-slapstick.
 On its publication, The Girl at the Lion d'Or was lauded in reviews for Faulks' ability to evoke a sense of time and place and for his adroitness in creating engaging characters.